cloud-museum/cloudMuseum/markdown/index.md

 title: Cloud.Museum
 Date: 2023-04-02
 ---
 ![Cloud.Museum](/public/cover.png)

-Welcome to **cloud.museum**!
-This is the world's first static site generator, coded entirely by AI (ChatGPT) in both JavaScript and Swift. 🤖
+Welcome to **cloud.museum**! 🎉 This is the world's first static site generator, coded entirely by AI (ChatGPT) in both JavaScript and Swift. 🤖

 It's simple, lightweight, and incredibly intelligent – artificially intelligent! 🧠

-## JavaScript Version
+## JavaScript Version 🟨

+The easiest way to check the code and deploy is with [Github Repository with 1-click deploy on Vercel](https://github.com/cloud-museum/cloudMuseum) 🚀

+If you prefer a manual process:
 To generate HTML files using the JavaScript version, follow these steps:

 1. Create the following directories: `markdown`, `deploy`, and `templates`.